siconos/siconos/docs/sphinx/install_guide/install_guide.rst

 * WITH_BULLET=ON/OFF : enable/disable bullet (http://bulletphysics.org/wordpress/) for contact detection.

-* WITH_OCC=ON/OFF : enable/disable OpenCascade bindings (https://github.com/tpaviot/oce)
+* WITH_OCE=ON/OFF : enable/disable OpenCascade bindings (https://github.com/tpaviot/oce)

 * WITH_FREECAD=ON/OFF : enable/disable Freecad python bindings (http://www.freecadweb.org)

-* WITH_MECHANISMS=ON/OFF: enable/disable usage of Saladyn machanisms toolbox.

 * WITH_DOXY2SWIG=ON/OFF : enable/disable conversion of doxygen outputs to python docstrings